kvasinho/spotifyCase/README.md

 *To-Dos*

 Preparation:
-Leave one Out instead of train test split separate read-in and split add Error metric for new users
+Leave one Out instead of train test split \n separate read-in and split \n add Error metric for new users \n

 Recommendation:
 Check if the raw version works as well, when columns are numeric types. -> Maybe Pyspark converts it?